 To me the important thing here is this—ultimately, this is what differentiates us from all other men: We believe God.

-Many of the unconverted are religious, but the reality is that even though they are religious, they don't believe God, and so they go about establishing their own forms of righteousness.
-Rather than seeking the righteousness of God, they don't believe Him.
-It shows up that they don't believe Him when they keep Sunday, even though the commandment clearly says to "Remember the Sabbath."
+Many of the unconverted are religious, but the reality is that even though they are religious, they do not believe God, and so they go about establishing their own forms of righteousness.
+Rather than seeking the righteousness of God, they do not believe Him.
+It shows up that they do not believe Him when they keep Sunday, even though the commandment clearly says to "Remember the Sabbath."
 The human mind twists that to say, "One day in seven, rather than the Sabbath."

 It does the same thing with the other commandments as well.
 It will twist them into something that is suitable to them rather than simply believing what God says.
 And so this is what separates the righteous from the unrighteous.
 The righteous believe what God says.

 The eyes, the ears, the nose, the skin, whatever, may be telling us something that is not right, but those who believe God will follow what He says rather than believing their own feelings.
-That's what separates those who have a godly perspective from those that do not have.
-They walk by faith, and when we come to understand it brethren, THIS—this very fact that you believe God—is THE GREAT MIRACLE that has occurred in your life.
-That revealing of God by His spirit is what has separated you and all other true Christians from the rest of the world.
+That is what separates those who have a godly perspective from those that do not have.
+They walk by faith, and when we come to understand it brethren, this—this very fact that you believe God—is the great miracle that has occurred in your life.
+That revealing of God by His Spirit is what has separated you and all other true Christians from the rest of the world.
 We believe God.
-It's not a matter of being religious.
-It's a matter of faith.
+It is not a matter of being religious.
+It is a matter of faith.
 Those who have faith are truly religious.
 Faith is to be the driving force of the converted's life.
 Faith is what gives him his perspective of the events of life and motivates him to act in accordance with what he believes.

-Hebrews 3:12-19 Take heed, brethren, lest there be in any of you an evil heart of unbelief, in departing from the living God.
-But exhort one another daily, while it is called to day; lest any of you be hardened through the deceitfulness of sin.
-For we are made partakers of Christ, if we hold the beginning of our confidence [our faith, our boldness] stedfast unto the end: While it is said, To day if you will hear his voice, harden not your hearts, as in the provocation.
-For some, when they had heard, did provoke: howbeit not all that came out of Egypt by Moses.
-But with whom was he grieved forty years?
-Was it not with them that had sinned, whose carcasses fell in the wilderness?
-And to whom sware he that they should not enter into his rest, but to them that believed not?
+Hebrews 3:12-19 Beware, brethren, lest there be in any of you an evil heart of unbelief in departing from the living God; but exhort one another daily, while it is called "Today," lest any of you be hardened through the deceitfulness of sin.
+For we become partakers of Christ if we hold the beginning of our confidence [our faith, our boldness] steadfast to the end, while it is said: "Today, if you willl hear His voice, do not harden your hearts as in the rebellion."
+For who, having heard, rebelled?
+Indeed was it not all who came out of Egypt, led by Moses?
+Now with whom was He angry forty years?
+Was it not with those who sinned, whose corpses fell in the wilderness?
+And to whom He swear that they would not enter His rest, but to those who did not obey?
 So we see that they could not enter in because of unbelief.

-Hebrews 4:1-2 Let us therefore fear, lest a promise being left us of entering into his rest, any of you should seem to come short of it.
-For unto us was the gospel preached, as well as unto them: but the word preached did not profit them, not being mixed with faith in them that heard it.
+Hebrews 4:1-2 Therefore since a promise remains of entering His rest, let us fear lest any of you seem to come short of it.
+For indeed the gospel was preached to us as well as to them; but the word which they heard did not profit them, not being mixed with faith in those who heard it.

 So this very stern warning is to all who are on this pilgrimage to the Kingdom of God.
 Those who hardened themselves to not listen will not believe.
 Failure to believe and use what faith they had is what caused Israel to fail to reach the goal.
 Faith must be used.
 It is of supreme importance, because without it there will never ever be any love.

 I am sure that you have noticed from reading the Bible and listening to sermons that Israel zigzagged through the wilderness.
 We have to ask, "Why?"
-Well, we just read why, because they always didn't exercise faith.
-See, that's at the bottom of it.
+Well, we just read why, because they always did not exercise faith.
+See, that is at the bottom of it.
 They grew dissatisfied with what God provided.
 They murmured, and on a couple of occasions wanted to go back to Egypt.
 That is why they zigzagged.
-I'm saying this because we follow the same general pattern.
+I am saying this because we follow the same general pattern.
 Humanly we have the tendency to go off the beam left, right, whatever, just like God shows Israel did in the wilderness, and we wander in the wilderness rather than going straight to the Kingdom of God.

 So, in this sense, we are following the path of our ancestors.
 The cause of it is our faith is not steady and stable.
 It goes up.
 It goes down.
 Sometimes maybe it leaves us almost completely, and we really go into the tank, as it were.
 When we do that, we usually start murmuring, griping, complaining about what God has, we think, failed to provide.
-But you see, God WILL provide.
-He HAS provided.
-He's provided a calendar, because it's not in His nature not to provide.
+But you see, God will provide.
+He has provided.
+He has provided a calendar, because it is not in His nature not to provide.
 He provided Israel with everything they needed in the wilderness.
 We should understand that.
-If He did it for them, He's going to do the same thing for us.
+If He did it for them, He is going to do the same thing for us.
 He does not change.
-He's already given us a calendar.
-We don't have to worry about it.
+He has already given us a calendar.
+We do not have to worry about it.
 Just keep going toward the Kingdom of God.

-It's right here that much of the instruction from the Parable of the Unjust Steward applies, because it shows the approach that we are to bend our efforts toward in achieving these things—the kingdom of God and His righteousness.
+It is right here that much of the instruction from the Parable of the Unjust Steward applies, because it shows the approach that we are to bend our efforts toward in achieving these things—the Kingdom of God and His righteousness.
 We are to prepare for the future in the present, using the same principles of wisdom, diligence, and discipline the unconverted use to achieve success in their worldly endeavors today.

 Point #3 is actually a subset of Point #2.
 It gives a more specific summary to the practical aspects of Point #2.
 I John 5:3 is key scripture here.

-I John 5:3 For this is the love of God, that we keep his commandments: and his commandments are not grievous.
+I John 5:3 For this is the love of God, that we keep His commandments.
+And His commandments are not burdensome.